Uninett/Argus/docs/integrations/index.rst

   multiple entries from the same type.
 The source has a token connected with it, which the service uses to authenticate.
 * Notification systems are hooked up via plugins.
-The plugins are installed (via pip) to the same path as argus.
+The plugins are installed (via pip) to the same environment as Argus.
 Most plugins are configured solely via the web interface, except for the two included email-based plugins.
-These piggy back on the email server configuration of argus itself (see :ref:`site-specific-settings`).
+These piggyback on the email server configuration of Argus itself (see :ref:`site-specific-settings`).
 * A single ticket system is hooked up via a plugin.
 It is installed (via pip) to the same path as argus.
 All ticket system plugins are configured via the